 Here are the top 8 website security scanning tools we’ve found helpful when creating secure websites.
 So, in no particular order:

-SonarQube fits with your existing tools and pro-actively raises a hand when the quality or security of your codebase is at risk.
-It has an impressive selection of thousands of automated Static Code Analysis rules, which are flagged during coding, saving developers’ time.
+SonarQube fits with your existing tools and proactively raises a hand when the quality or security of your codebase is at risk.
+It boasts an impressive selection of automated Static Code Analysis rules, which are flagged during coding, saving developers time.
 These provide detailed issue descriptions and code highlights that explain why your code is at risk.

-SonarQube also tries to mitigate false positives by distinguishing between security hotspots, which highlight suspicious code snippets, and security vulnerabilities, which always need actioning, both of which flag in real-time.
-Not only does this speed up the process, it makes you a better developer.
-They also have an active community regularly providing feedback, which again helps reduce false positives and improve the platform.
+SonarQube also tries to mitigate false positives by distinguishing between security hotspots, which highlight suspicious code snippets, and security vulnerabilities, which always need action, both of which flag in real-time.
+Not only does this speed up the process, but it also makes you a better developer.
+They also have an active community that regularly provides feedback, which again helps reduce false positives and improve the platform.

 The platform covers 27 programming languages and works with multi-language applications.
 Read more here about how you can use SonarQube to improve your site security.

 Coverity Quality Advisor is provided by Synopsys and originally was founded with the hope of hardening open-source software that makes up the critical infrastructure of the web.
 The scan covers a whole heap of defects and vulnerabilities including:

 - Dereferences of NULL pointers

 - Error handling issues